 - With the voluntary WaterCHAMP program, 98 hotels in 13 municipalities have installed water conservation devices or made changes in linen service covering nearly 8,000 rooms.
 The water savings can average 20 gallons per night per occupied room.

-- SFWMD also follows Year-Round Water Conservation Measures that target outdoor irrigation, which can account for up to half of the residential water use in South Florida.
+- SFWMD also follows the Year-Round Landscape Irrigation Rule that targets outdoor irrigation, which can account for up to half of the residential water use in South Florida.

 Basic water conservation practices include: